joypauls/joypauls.dev-astro/src/content/blog/energy-use-in-us.md

 <!-- ![something](@assets/blog/energy-use-in-us/renewable_electricity_growth.png) -->
 ![something](@assets/blog/energy-use-in-us/renewable_electricity.png)

 Widespread solar power was just a dream in 2000, and now it accounts for over 5% of total electricity generation and climbing.
-Wind power has seen similar dramatic growth.
+Wind power has seen similar dramatic growth, now accounting for around 10% of generation.
 All in all, over 20% of our electricity comes from renewable sources.

 But it's not enough.
 59% of our electricity in 2023 was generated from fossil fuels.

 ## How We Stack Up

-Returning to the topic of primary energy consumption, let's take a look at how the United States compares to other top economies when it comes to energy use.
+Returning to the topic of primary energy consumption, let's take a look at how the United States compares to other top economies (in terms of GDP) when it comes to energy use.

 ![something](@assets/blog/energy-use-in-us/energy_use_country_2023.png)

 China currently consumes more energy than any other country.
-Their fossil fuel usage is much more than our total, but they are also the biggest consumers of renewable energy.
-China could be considered a global leader on that front, with 30% of their electricity generated from renewable sources.
+Their fossil fuel usage is much more than our total, but they are also the largest consumers of renewable energy.
+China is considered a global leader on that front, with 30% of their electricity generated from renewable sources.

 Once again, total consumption is not the whole story and adjusting for population provides a useful perspective.
 It probably shouldn't be surprising that China consumes more energy than the U.S. when we consider that China has 4 times the population!
-Indeed, the U.S. comes out on top in terms of energy use per person, and it's not close.
-Even just our fossil fuel consumption per capita dwarfs the totals of any other country.
+Indeed, the U.S. comes out on top of China in terms of energy use per person, and it's not close.
+Even just our fossil fuel consumption per capita dwarfs the totals of these other countries.

 ![something](@assets/blog/energy-use-in-us/energy_use_country_capita_2023.png)

-Progress is being made, but we have a long way to go.
+Progress is being made, but we have a long, long way to go.